QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

         - bucket_name: '{{ .inputs.bucket_name | strip }}-bucket-{{ envid | downcase }}'
 ```

+For details and examples of how to use the parameters from the parameter store inside blueprints, check [this article](/blueprint-designer-guide/blueprints/blueprints-yaml-structure#parameters).

 ### Dynamic Attributes
 Blueprint designers might need extra details about the account, space or environment during the environment's orchestration.
 Torque provides dynamic attributes which are pre-defined parameters blueprints designers can use.
 The currently supported dynamic attributes are: